philrawlings/vanilla-spa/README.md

 A single page application example using aspnetcore 5.0.
 The server application contains very little logic, so could be hosted easily using another server-side framework.

-This is very experimentation only (at this stage) to trial these concepts:
+This is for experimentation only (at this stage) to trial these concepts:

 - Client-side routing with support for back/forward buttons
 - Dynamically loading HTML views without reloading the entire page